 When we boarded the train, an Amtrak Empire Builder schedule was handed to us.
 This became handy to reference throughout the scenic 3-day journey to better understand the stops and sights that would be rolling by out the broad train windows.

 An Early Reminder to Appreciate the Scenery of the Empire Builder Route

 “Hey folks, do you know what time it is?
-It must be Miller Time because if you look out towards the right side of the train, you’ll see the we’re approaching Miller Brewery!”
+It must be Miller Time because if you look out towards the right side of the train, you’ll see we’re approaching Miller Brewery!”

-We weren’t here to sightsee.
-We were using the Amtrak as an alternative way to get across the country.
+We weren’t on the Empire Builder to sightsee though.
+We were using Amtrak as an alternative way to get across the country.
 But the conductor provided us with a gentle reminder to appreciate these random sights alongside the tracks.
-After all, that is part of the appeal of taking this slower approach to travel across the US.
+After all, that is a big part of the appeal of taking this slower approach to travel across the US.

-Thankfully, unlike regulations during air travel, Amtrak allows passengers to carry-on and consume their own alcohol aboard the trains.
+Thankfully, unlike regulations during air travel, Amtrak allows passengers to carry on and consume their own alcohol aboard trains.
 So we most certainly planned ahead and stockpiled a small cooler with some of Chicago’s great microbrews to enjoy while on this scenic train ride across America.

 Closing Out a Very American Day on the Rails

 Approaching the Wisconsin Dells before dark was arguably the most picturesque portion of the Empire Builder’s first day, as the passionate conductor commented on the boat tours plying the waters as we passed by this popular regional tourism destination.